Post

 Import a C++ Library in Glu

 The Glu programming language is designed to be used in conjunction with other languages and tools.
-In this section, we will see how to use Glu in a project that involves multiple languages and tools.
+In this tutorial, we will see how to use Glu in a project that involves multiple languages and tools.

 Creating a Project Directory